stonkol/umu-LateX-thesis/README.md

 ## Contributing
 Want to improve or fix something?

-You can Fork this repo, and then pull request from your fork.
+You can Fork this repo, and then make a pull request from your fork.

 ## Acknowledgment: